DHTMLX/docs-todolist/docs/guides/localization.md

 ~~~

 :::tip
-To create a custom locale, you can make a copy of the default ([English](#default-locale)) locale, and translate all strings from it into the required language.
+To create a custom locale, you can make a copy of the default ([English](#default-locale)) locale, and translate text labels from it into the required language.
 :::

 :::info